Coronavirus Outbreak: 9 Steps to Effective Remote One on One Meetings

 The answer to all your questions is having regular and effective one-on-one meetings.

-Why do you need a 1-on-1 meeting now more than ever?
+Why do you need a one on one meeting now more than ever?

 As you and your team get accustomed to the new routine, in the wake of the Covid-19 outbreak, both sides will have to find ways to adjust daily working and communication styles.